Nintendo looks to power-up Mario after not-so-super Wii U

 "Online is big and Nintendo is notorious for not having a great online system," said Jean Snow, a Tokyo-based gaming expert.

 The company faces no imminent existential danger.
-With 850 billion yen ($8.3 billion) in cash and its own shares at the end of last September it can survive a few years of losses.
+With 850 billion yen (5.0 billion pounds) in cash and its own shares at the end of last September it can survive a few years of losses.

 That cash pile was amassed from past hits such as the first Wii - evidence, say some, that a company with its history of booms and busts has the ability to turn things around once more.